 One word, four syllables:

 Google had a vision with WAVE.
 And the vision was good.
 The software platform, WAVE, was even too complex for enthusiasts like me to get a handle on.
 And even when we did “get it” there was no one to WAVE with.

 Today Google+ is the new WAVE.
 But it’s a much more fluid and flexible platform.
 The other day when I was talking to a friend about Google+ their first response was, “The other Facebook.”

 Not exactly.
 I could care less about Facebook and Facebook’s eventual success or failure.
 Facebook is non-essential.
 If Google’s G-Mail system goes down, even for an hour, it’s international news.
-And as we begin to trust Google with data and essential business functions BEYOND SEARCH we are establishing dependency on Google that is much deeper than any other platform or system we use.
+And as we begin to trust Google with data and essential business functions BEYOND SEARCH we are establishing a dependency on Google that is much deeper than any other platform or system we use.
 In fact, in some ways, GOOGLE IS THE INTERNET.
-Sure there’s still BING, and YAHOO, and MSN (kinda)… But an internet without Google would be a different place all together.
+Sure there’s still BING, and YAHOO, and MSN (kinda)… But the internet without Google would be a different place altogether.

 I have surrendered my privacy and data to Google completely.
 While I occasionally un-check the “share this information anonymously with Google” I more often then not leave myself opted-in.
 AMAZING!
 We’re all so riled up about “privacy” on Facebook while Google is marketing products to us based on an email we sent to our closest friends and allies.
 Type it in Google (in ANY APP) and the ads will flow from there in hopes of attracting your attention and your dollars.